agonzalez85/Audio-Amplifier-with-Audio-Visualizer/README.md

 ## Schematic
-The schematic for the audio amplifier with an integrated 7-band visualizer can be found here (./docs/Audio_Amplifier_Schematic.pdf).
+The schematic for the audio amplifier with an integrated 7-band visualizer can be found here (./docs/Audio_Amplifier_Schematic.pdf)

 ## 3D Model
-The 3D model is available in STEP and WRL format here (./docs/Audio Amplifier.step).
+The 3D model is available in STEP and WRL format here (./docs/Audio_Amplifier_3D.step) To view:
-To view:
 1. Download the files
 2. Open it using 3D CAD software